zanata/zanata-server/docs/user-guide/system-admin/configuration/mac-installation.md

 1. Run `git clone https://github.com/zanata/zanata-server.git`
 2. Run `mvn clean package -Dchromefirefox -DskipTests -Dfunctional-test -Pwildfly8`
-3. Get some coffee.
-Lots of coffee.
-Approximately 60 mins of coffee.
+3. Wait for the build and test to complete.
+This takes about 60 mins on our machine.
+You may want to go grab some coffee.
 4. Run `brew install gradle`
 5. Run `cd zanata-overlay && gradle`
 6. `unzip target/zanata-*-wildfly*.zip -d $JBOSS_HOME`